 Talent transfers the bottles – which now only contain the pellets – to an ice bucket.

-Using a paintbrush or curved plastic spatula, add a minimal volume of washing medium to gently re-suspend the pellets [1-MED-TXT].
-Then, use a 10 mL pipette to add 3 mL of washing medium to each bottle [TXT].
+Using a 10 mL pipette, add 3 mL of washing medium to each bottle [TXT].
+Then, use a paintbrush or curved plastic spatula to gently re-suspend the pellets [1-MED-TXT].

+Talent, using a pipette, add washing medium to each bottle.
+TEXT: Do not use fine pipette tips to avoid breakage of chloroplasts!

-Talent uses a paintbrush (or curved plastic spatula) to add a minimal volume of washing buffer to the pellets.
+Talent uses a paintbrush (or curved plastic spatula) to re-suspend the pellets.
 Film a take of this as a CU if possible.
-TEXT: Final volume of the combined chloroplast suspensions: 36 mL

-Talent, using a pipette, washing medium to each bottle.
-TEXT: Do not use fine pipette tips

 Using a 10 mL pipette, collect the re-suspended chloroplasts in a single tube [1-MED].
 Gently invert the tube to obtain a homogenous chloroplast suspension [2-MED/CU].

 Talent, using a pipette, collects the re-suspended chloroplasts into a single tube.
+TEXT: Final volume of the combined chloroplast suspensions: 36 mL.

 Talent gently inverts the tube to obtain a homogenous chloroplast suspension.
 Film this as close to the tube as possible while still capturing the complete action.